Women Helping Women Assists the Unemployed in Job Searches - Cerritos Community News

 Many of their supporters have remained faithful during the pandemic with several offering additional support.
 Among them are Capital Group, Citizens Business Bank, Edwards Lifesciences, Bank of America, U.S. Bank, Capital One, Orange County Community Foundation (M Foundation), Margaret E. Oser Fund for Women and Girls, Sun Family Foundation, Southern California Edison, PIMCO, Union Bank.
 Many are individuals who continue to honor monthly giving commitments or are those who made direct gifts to WHW, according to Whitaker.

-Going forward, besides keeping a continuity of services, WHW is hoping to recoup funding shortfalls by reopening their gently used clothing shopping with limited capacity and stringent safety protocols in place.
+Going forward, besides keeping a continuity of services, WHW is hoping to recoup funding shortfalls by reopening their social enterprise resale boutique with limited capacity and stringent safety protocols in place.

 Whitaker said the overwhelming community-wide support of clothing and accessory donations received on Fridays only has WHW bursting at the seams.